jayednahain/Shooping-App/README.md

 - (//#1) - provider initialize provider all the child widget can get provider data
 - (//#2) - creating instance from a child (productGridView) , so that we can access provider
 - (//#3) - filter product from provider using product id
+- (//#4) - define a method on productProvider , which will filter product using product id .